RedisLabs/redislabs-docs/content/stack/install/add-module-to-cluster.md

     - /modules/install/add-module-to-cluster/
 ---

 [Redis Enterprise]({{<relref "/rs">}}) comes packaged with several modules.
-As of version 7.4.2, Redis Enterprise includes two Redis Stack feature sets, compatible with different Redis database versions.
+As of version 7.4.2, Redis Enterprise includes two feature sets, compatible with different Redis database versions.
 You can view the installed modules, their versions, and their minimum compatible Redis database versions from **Cluster > Modules** in the Redis Enterprise Cluster Manager UI.

 To use other modules or upgrade an existing module to a more recent version, you need to install the new module package on your cluster.